 Rousie, her mother and their friends meet on a hill above Kathmandu for a picnic.
 They listen to Nepalese pop music, dance lively, laugh and drink red wine.
 The latter is frowned upon, but the women don’t care.
 They show an unbelievable power.
 They are intelligent, eager to know, fighting, even if they are not (yet) allowed to show that at home.
 But their mind, their strong headed nature is contagious, it also awakens women, who so far have submitted themselves to their faith, have accepted it as given by nature.
 Rousie’s aunt at fifties now has seen the chance of the evening classes she visits.
 She tries hard to learn reading and writing.
 She stopped seeing her duties exclusively in cleaning the house and cooking for her family.

 Rousie wishes to lead another life than her aunt’s.
 She also wishes for a life different from her mother’s, who got married very early to an unknown man and who had to quit school on demand of her parents in law, but who silently fights against the traditional role of women.
 She hopes, her daughter’s life will be different.
 Rousie studies, a first step in the direction of a self-determined life.
-Nevertheless, 80 percent of Nepal’s female students will not be able to have a job after graduating.
+Nevertheless, most of Nepal’s female students will not be able to have a job after graduating.
 Because they have to get married.
-After most of the marriages, their parents in law decides on them.
+And often their parents in law decides on them.

 After university, it is Rousie’s big dream to be able to work, with which she can contribute to improving social structures in Nepal.
 She would like to marry a man whom she loves, who accepts and respects her as the person she is: a strong, intelligent woman, who wants to go her own way.
 Yet there are many obstacles along that way.
 But she’s definitely not the person who’s scared of obstacles.
 Her mother would have loved to continue going to school and learn a profession but due to the social circumstances, she remained a housewife.
 Her daughter’s got the chance to study.
 Even if she won’t make all her dreams come true against society’s resistance, Rousie at least puts aside some obstacles for the next generations.